ranfysvalle02/Interactive-RAG/README.md

 ## ActionWeaver Basics: What is an Agent anyway?
 ### Agents (according to LangChain)

 The core idea of agents is to use a language model to choose a sequence of actions to take.
 In chains, a sequence of actions is hardcoded (in code).
 In agents, a language model is used as a reasoning engine to determine which actions to take and in which order.
+We will call this the 'Agent Chain'.

 ### Agent Chain